arushisharma17/NeuroX/README.md

 - **Domain**: The primary domain and top-level domain (TLD).
 - **Path**: Specifies a particular resource within the domain.
 - **Ports**: Specifies the port number if different from the default (e.g., `localhost:8080`).

 ---
+## HTTP
+---

+HyperText Transfer Protocol (HTTP) is the foundation of data communication on the World Wide Web.
+It defines the structure of messages and the way they are transmitted over a network.

+### What is HTTP?

+HTTP is an application-level protocol used for transmitting hypertext over the internet.
+It follows a client-server model, where the client makes requests and the server sends responses.
+HTTP is stateless, meaning each request from a client to a server is independent.

+### HTTP Methods

+HTTP defines several methods to indicate the desired action to be performed on a resource:
+- **GET**: Retrieve data from the server.
+- **POST**: Send data to the server to create a new resource.
+- **PUT**: Update an existing resource on the server.
+- **DELETE**: Remove a resource from the server.

+### Status Codes

+HTTP status codes are issued by a server in response to a client's request:
+- **1xx (Informational)**: Request received, continuing process.
+- **2xx (Successful)**: Request successfully received, understood, and accepted.
+- **3xx (Redirection)**: Further action needs to be taken to complete the request.
+- **4xx (Client Error)**: Request contains bad syntax or cannot be fulfilled.
+- **5xx (Server Error)**: Server failed to fulfill an apparently valid request.

+### Headers

+HTTP headers are used to pass additional information with an HTTP request or response.
+Common headers include:
+- **Content-Type**: Indicates the media type of the resource.
+- **Authorization**: Contains the credentials to authenticate a user agent with a server.
+- **Cache-Control**: Directives for caching mechanisms in both requests and responses.

+### HTTPS

+HTTPS (HTTP Secure) is an extension of HTTP.
+It uses SSL/TLS to encrypt data for secure communication over a network, ensuring data integrity and confidentiality.

+---
+## WebSockets
+---

+WebSockets provide a full-duplex communication channel over a single, long-lived connection, allowing for real-time data transfer between the client and server.

+### What are WebSockets?

+WebSockets enable two-way communication between a client and a server.
+Unlike HTTP, which is a request-response protocol, WebSockets allow for persistent connections where both parties can send data at any time.

+### Establishing a WebSocket Connection

+1. **Handshake**: The client initiates a WebSocket handshake by sending an HTTP request with an `Upgrade` header.
+2. **Server Response**: If the server supports WebSockets, it responds with a `101 Switching Protocols` status code.
+3. **Connection Established**: The WebSocket connection is established, and both parties can now send and receive data freely.

+### Use Cases

+WebSockets are ideal for applications requiring real-time updates, such as:
+- **Chat Applications**: Instant messaging and group chats.
+- **Live Streaming**: Real-time video and audio streaming.
+- **Gaming**: Real-time multiplayer games.

+### Advantages

+- **Low Latency**: Real-time communication with minimal delay.
+- **Efficiency**: Reduced overhead compared to HTTP polling.
+- **Persistent Connection**: Eliminates the need for repeated handshakes.

+---
+## API Paradigms
+---

+APIs (Application Programming Interfaces) define how software components interact.
+There are various paradigms for designing APIs, each with its unique characteristics and use cases.

+### REST (Representational State Transfer)

+REST is an architectural style that uses standard HTTP methods and stateless communication.
+It is based on resources identified by URLs and can handle various formats like JSON and XML.

+### GraphQL

+GraphQL is a query language for APIs that allows clients to request specific data.
+It provides flexibility by enabling clients to define the structure of the response, reducing over-fetching and under-fetching of data.

+### gRPC

+gRPC is a high-performance RPC (Remote Procedure Call) framework that uses HTTP/2 for transport and Protocol Buffers for serialization.
+It supports multiple languages and is suitable for microservices and real-time communication.

+---
+## API Design
+---

+Designing APIs involves creating a consistent and user-friendly interface for developers to interact with your application.

+### Principles of Good API Design

+- **Consistency**: Use standard conventions and consistent naming.
+- **Simplicity**: Keep the API simple and intuitive.
+- **Documentation**: Provide comprehensive and clear documentation.
+- **Versioning**: Implement versioning to handle changes and maintain backward compatibility.

+### RESTful API Design

+- **Resources and URIs**: Define resources and use logical URIs to access them.
+- **HTTP Methods**: Use appropriate HTTP methods (GET, POST, PUT, DELETE) for operations.
+- **Status Codes**: Return meaningful HTTP status codes in responses.
+- **Hypermedia**: Implement HATEOAS (Hypermedia as the Engine of Application State) to guide clients through the API.

+---
+## Caching
+---

+Caching improves the performance of a system by storing copies of frequently accessed data in a location that can be accessed faster than the original source.

+### What is Caching?

+Caching involves storing data temporarily to serve future requests more quickly.
+It reduces the load on the primary data source and improves response times.

+### Types of Caching

+- **Client-Side Caching**: Data is cached on the client-side (e.g., browser cache).
+- **Server-Side Caching**: Data is cached on the server-side (e.g., in-memory caching).
+- **CDNs**: Content Delivery Networks cache content at edge locations close to users.

+### Caching Strategies

+- **Write-Through Cache**: Data is written to both the cache and the main storage simultaneously.
+- **Write-Back Cache**: Data is written to the cache first and to the main storage later.
+- **Write-Around Cache**: Data is written only to the main storage, and the cache is updated when data is read.

+### Cache Eviction Policies

+- **LRU (Least Recently Used)**: Removes the least recently accessed items first.
+- **LFU (Least Frequently Used)**: Removes the least frequently accessed items first.
+- **FIFO (First In, First Out)**: Removes the oldest items first.

+---
+## CDNs
+---

+Content Delivery Networks (CDNs) improve the performance and availability of web applications by distributing content across multiple servers located around the world.

+### What are CDNs?

+CDNs consist of a network of servers (edge servers) that cache and deliver content to users based on their geographical location.
+This reduces latency and improves load times.

+### Benefits of CDNs

+- **Improved Performance**: Faster content delivery by caching content closer to users.
+- **Scalability**: Handle large volumes of traffic without overloading the origin server.
+- **Reliability**: Redundancy and failover mechanisms to ensure high availability.

+### Types of CDNs

+- **Push CDNs**: Content is manually uploaded to CDN servers.
+- **Pull CDNs**: Content is fetched from the origin server and cached as needed.

+### Use Cases

+CDNs are commonly used for delivering:
+- **Static Content**: Images, videos, CSS, and JavaScript files.
+- **Dynamic Content**: Real-time data and personalized content.

+---